tachidok/chapchom/README.md

 Once we have something intereseting to share with you we will  make the project public.
-Please check continuously for updates or contact the developers :envelope: (tachidok.at.gmail.com).
+Please check continuously for updates or contact the developers :construction: :envelope: (tachidok.at.gmail.com).

 #### Notes for contributors
-Please check the documentation for anything you need to set-up your account, get a copy of the latest development and start submitting your contributions ....
+Please check the documentation :construction: for anything you need to set-up your account, get a copy of the latest development and start submitting your contributions ....

 ### Facts

 #### How many developers are currently working on the library
-At Tuesdat, 13 Sept 2016 there is one and only one developer :no_mouth:
+At Monday, 07 August 2017 there is one and only one developer :no_mouth:

 :construction: :construction: :construction: :construction: :construction:

 #### When did this start?
-This project was initially uploaded to GitHub at Friday, 11 March 2016
+This project was initially uploaded to GitHub on Friday, 11 March 2016
 :smile:

 # Have fun and enjoy .... !!!